 To be eligible to apply for a Production Grant, applicants must:

 - Be professional choreographers or companies.
-Preference is given to U.S.-based dance artists and companies; international artists and companies are encouraged to apply for NDP Touring Awards.
+Preference is given to U.S.-based dance artists and companies, but artists and companies based outside the U.S. may apply.

 - Submit or appear in only one application per choreographer or company, including applications for a work that will be created by a guest choreographer on another company.

-- Work with a U.S. presenter partner for the development and/or presentation of the proposed new work.
+- Work with a U.S. organizational partner that will support the development and/or presentation of the proposed new work.

-- Projects may be interdisciplinary and can include creators in other artistic forms or explore hybrid art forms.
+- Projects may be interdisciplinary and can include creators in other artistic forms.

-- Propose a new work to be developed.
-Works may be in an early stage of development at the time of application as well as in mid or later stages of development so long as they will not premiere before September 2016.
-Artists and companies proposing works that will premiere after fall 2018 should apply in March 2017.
+- Propose a new work to be developed and toured.
+Works may be in an early stage of development at the time of application as well as in mid or later stages of development so long as they will not premiere before September 2017.
+Artists and companies proposing works that will premiere after fall 2019 should apply in March 2018.